samrae7/batect-example/README.md

 Reproduces an issue with running batect from a node child process

 To reproduce issue:
-(Assuming you have nodejs runtime installed on your machine and have the `node` command on your path)
+(assuming you have nodejs runtime installed on your machine and have the `node` command on your path)

 - clone this repo
 - cd into project directory